THE BEST ERP SYSTEM

 INTEGRATED BUSINESS INTELLIGENCE

 BI (Business Intelligence) guides you when making decisions in your company.
-Here you will find the most important key figures that will facilitate your decision making.
+Here you find the most important key figures that facilitate your decision making.
 BI is included in the standard version of MONITOR.
 There are 18 views available for the different modules in MONITOR.
 You can also create own views based on the key figures that your organization is interested in.

 Two Columns (standard)